 For mental health or emotional crises that are not immediately life-threatening, call:

-The Lexington Mental Health Task Force is funded and staffed by Town of Lexington officials and Lexington Public Schools Staff to provide leadership and a community-wide focus by engaging providers, residents of all ages, and the greater Lexington community in mental health and wellness initiatives.
+The Lexington Mental Health Task Force is funded in part by a generous grant from the CHNA 15 as well as by the Town budget.
+The Task Force is staffed by Town of Lexington officials and Lexington Public Schools Staff to provide leadership and a community-wide focus by engaging providers, residents of all ages, and the greater Lexington community in mental health and wellness initiatives.
 This program seeks to complement and promote mental health and wellness services already in place in Lexington, and to coordinate with current and future services by: